 I knew that our family was not in a financial position for me to be able to give up my “day job” all together after Mathilda was born, but I naturally wanted to spend every possible moment with Mathilda too!
 Our family struggled (a lot) with this issue.
 On one hand, two incomes would certainly make our lives less stressful.
 And on the other hand, we fully supported the principles of attachment parenting and wanted to make as few compromises to those principles as possible.
 So we started making the changes in our life that would allow us to do both.
 Working outside of the home is certainly compatible with AP—and AP helps parents and babies create a strong bond even if they are not always together.
 Actually, AP is particularity valuable for parents who work outside of the home!
 But being able to work full time and practice the AP principles at the same time has taken some pretty creative thinking (not to mention some big priority changes) for our family.

 We are lucky to have been committed to the principles of AP before we had Mathilda.
 We were both students when we had our three older children.
 Scheduling classes and trading semesters so that one of us was always home full-time wasn’t any trouble at all.
 We often took one or all of the kids along to classes where they were able to meet all types of people and be exposed to new ideas right alongside of us.
 Our oldest daughter was even able to star in a university theater production when she was only eight!
 After school, while my husband was starting his career, I took a job in a childcare facility where I was able to keep our preschooler with me all day.
 By the time she was three and ready to spend some time away from us each day, David was enjoying great success with his work, and I had found a dream position as a parent educator.
+If you want access to the best crypto resource on the web, keep an eye on DC Forecasts.
+All the information that you could possibly need regarding the crypto world, and some you didn’t even know you needed.
+You can check my site for more information about crypto news.

 Being a parent educator allows me to use all of my doula skills, formal education, and life experience to the fullest.
 And c’mon, let’s admit it, visiting with pregnant mommas and new babies all day is hardly a burden!
 The children I work with will be helping to run the world right alongside my children someday, so I feel like I have as much vested interest in making sure that the families I work with have healthy prenatal care, informed childbirth experiences, breastfeeding support, loving discipline and the best start in life.
 I was able to implement a program which provided free slings to our breastfeeding mothers.
 We even commissioned a sculpture outside of our building which depicts a baby in a sling!